The text as it appears on the back of the card

 - Inhibit access to lifesaving medicine by extending monopoly drug patents for big pharmaceuticals.

 - Curtail Internet freedom, spur further financial deregulation, roll back environmental laws and more.

-The TPP is being negotiated under unprecedented secrecy because previous attempts to pass similar “free trade” pacts have been met with widespread public opposition.
+The TPP is being negotiated under unprecedented secrecy because previous attempts to pass similar agreements have been met with widespread public opposition.
 Grassroots movements in the past have successfully stopped the Multilateral Agreement on Investment, the Free Trade Area of the Americas, the expansion of the World Trade Organization, and others.
-The Obama Administration therefore plans to bring the TPP to a “fast track” vote as early as the Fall of 2013, bypassing congressional review and public debate entirely.
-Therefore, we must act now, utilizing education, protest and civil disobedience to stop the TPP and build a broad-based movement for future battles.
+In 2015 the Obama Administration was given the power to “fast track” the vote, i.e. Congress only has a short time review it and cannot amend the TPP.
+The vote could be as early as Fall 2015 or Spring 2016.
+We must act now, using education, protest and civil resistance to stop the TPP and build a broad-based movement for future battles.